egn12/BC_Childrens_Work/README.md

 **1. Cleaning and Geocoding**
   - Cleaning & Aggregating data from different databases at the postal code level
   - Adding a Lat/Long to each postal code through Google API
-  - Placing each postal code within a Neighbourhood using shapefiles
+  - Placing each BC postal code within a neighbourhood using shapefiles

 **2. EDA and Prediction**
    - Exploring the dataset relationships (correlation matrix, plotting)
-   - Running prediction analysis on 2016 contributions:
+   - Running prediction analysis on 2016 hospital donations:
       * Multivariate Regression
       * Multivariate Regression with PCA regressors
       * Random Forest